 Currently Enrolling Trials

-Ferric citrate is specifically indicated for the control of serum phosphorus levels in patients with chronic kidney disease on dialysis.
+Auryxia is a phosphate binder indicated for the control of serum phosphorus levels in adult patients with chronic kidney disease on dialysis.

 Mechanism of Action